airbr/golang-hugo-blog/content/web-performance/index.md

 ### Next: Performance Monitoring, but first, run some tests!

-As you should have seen in my cookie notice, I am running mPulse and Speedcurve on this website.
-Will write something as I go!

 As of this update, this website has been getting about 100 views a day.
 I plan to produce a report about comparing the two.